 5. Sex is disrupting your vaginal microbiome

-While neither BV nor yeast infections are considered sexually-transmitted infections, certain sexual behaviors can create conditions that trigger them again and again.
-(Kind of a buzzkill, we know!)
+While yeast infections aren't considered STIs, certain sexual behaviors can create conditions that trigger them again and again.
+And the same goes for BV.
+(Kind of a buzzkill, we know.)

 The jury is still out on how exactly sex and BV are linked, but associations have been made between BV and new partners, multiple partners, and inconsistent or lack of condom use.